AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/portals/main.md

 A portal is the point of contact between L1 and a specific contract on Aztec.
 For applications such as token bridges, this is the point where the tokens are are held on L1 while used in L2.

-As outlined in the [foundational concepts](../../../concepts/foundation/communication/cross_chain_calls.md), an Aztec L2 contract is linked to *ONE* L1 contract at time of deployment (specified by the developer).
-This L1 contract is the only that can send messages to that specific L2 contract, and the only party that can receive messages sent from the L2 contract to L1.
+As outlined in the [foundational concepts](../../../concepts/foundation/communication/cross_chain_calls.md), an Aztec L2 contract is linked to *ONE* L1 address at time of deployment (specified by the developer).
+This L1 address is the only address that can send messages to that specific L2 contract, and the only address that can receive messages sent from the L2 contract to L1.
 Note, that a portal don't actually need to be a contract, it could be any address on L1.
 We say that an Aztec contract is attached to a portal.

 ## Passing data to the rollup